What Is the Alkaline Diet?

 • Lunch: Steamed asparagus and spinach salad

-• Dinner: Spiralized carrots with marinara sauce with sauteed mushrooms
+• Dinner: Spiralized carrots with marinara sauce and sauteed mushrooms

 Day 3